open-api-spex/open_api_spex/README.md

 ## Cast Params

-Add the `OpenApiSpex.Plug.Cast` plug to a controller to cast the request parameters to elixir types defined by the operation schema.
+Add the `OpenApiSpex.Plug.Cast` plug to a controller to cast the request parameters and body to elixir types defined by the operation schema.

 ```elixir
 plug OpenApiSpex.Plug.Cast, operation_id: "UserController.show"